 What food is best given the age/species of my hamster?

 Finding good quality food can be tricky.
-For any species of hamster under the age of 1 year, we recommend Versele Laga Hamster Nature found at Pet Valu or Global Pet Foods, mixed with a high quality lab block.
-For hamsters over the age of 1 year, we recommend Higgins Sunburst Hamster found at Global Pet foods.
+For any species of hamster under the age of 1 year, we recommend Higgins Sunburst found at Petland or Global Pet Foods, mixed with a high quality lab block such as Sunseed Critter Cubes (found at Global Pet Foods) or Mazuri Rat and MOuse.
+For hamsters over the age of 1 year, we recommend switching the lab block to Living World Extrusions found at most pet shops or online retailers (ie. Amazon).
 For more information on nutrition and food choices, check out our page (WIP).

 Where can I get an OHC shirt?